harry-peirse/godot-kotlin/README.md

 # godot-kotlin
-Very experimental Godot bindings in Kotlin
+Still very experimental Godot bindings in Kotlin

 This repository contains:
- - A godot project in the root
+ - A godot project in the root for testing
- - A gradle/kotlin multimodule project (I used IntelliJ IDEA) under `/godot-kotlin`
+ - A gradle/kotlin multimodule project under `/godot-kotlin`
    - `/godot-kotlin/lib` is ultimately what the goal is to publish.
-A generic set of bindings for Godot.
+A set of bindings for Godot in Kotlin.
    - `/godot-kotlin/test-project` is the test bed and where examples can be found of usage.
+This is what we want a user of this library to have their code look like.
+It should be as similar to GDScript and the Godot documentation as possible.
- - A git submodule to the GDNative headers repository under `/godot-kotlin/godot_headers`
+ - A git submodule to the GDNative headers repository under `/godot-kotlin/godot_headers` <- where the C bindings are generated from.
+There is also some code generation that happens using kotlinpoet to help out with Nodes and Objects and things.

 It uses (at the time of writing):
- - Godot 3.2.master.stern-flowers.6e032365.730-2019-06-28T13:48:13+00:00
+ - Godot 3.1
- - Kotlin 1.3.21
+ - Kotlin 1.3.41
- - Gradle 5.4.1
+ - Gradle 5.5.1

 The godot project is setup to import the binaries built by gradle.
 See the [Kotlin project readme](/godot-kotlin/README.md) for details on how to build the binaries.